Enter

 The violinist expertly executed a tie between the two E notes in the melody, creating a smooth and flowing effect.
 El violinista ejecutó con habilidad un lazo entre las dos notas de Si en la melodía, creando un efecto suave y fluido.

-8. One of the cross braces that support the rails on a railway track.
+8. one of the cross braces that support the rails on a railway track.

 The engineer carefully inspected the tie spacing on the new railway track, ensuring it met the safety standards for high-speed trains.
 El ingeniero inspeccionó con cuidado el espaciamiento de las traviesas en la nueva vía férrea, garantizando que cumpliera con los estándares de seguridad para trenes de alta velocidad.

-9. A cord (or string or ribbon or wire etc.) with which something is tied.
+9. a cord (or string or ribbon or wire etc.) with which something is tied.

 The sailor carefully wrapped the tie around the anchor rope to secure it to the dock.
 El marinero envolvió cuidadosamente el lazo alrededor del cable de ancla para asegurarlo al muelle.